Warren Township, Lake County, Illinois

 Warren Township is a township in Lake County, Illinois, USA.
 As of the 2020 census, its population was 65,883.
 The cities of Gurnee, Park City, and Grayslake lie within its borders.
 The township was established in 1850 by settlers who came from the town of Warren, New York.
 Both were named in honor of Major General Joseph Warren, killed at the Battle of Bunker Hill.

-The Mother Rudd House and Inn, built from 1841-1843, is the oldest surviving structure in the township.
+The Mother Rudd House, completed in 1843, is the oldest surviving structure in the township.

 Geography

 Warren Township covers an area of 36.77 sqmi; of this, 0.78 sqmi or 2.03 percent is water.
 Lakes in this township include Gages Lake, Grandwood Lake, Twin Lakes and Valley Lake.